Kutch embroidery

-The Kutch Embroidery is a handicraft and textile signature art tradition of the tribal community of Kutch District in Gujarat and Sindh.
-This embroidery with its rich designs has made a notable contribution to the Indian embroidery traditions.
-The embroidery, practiced normally by women is generally done on fabrics of cotton, in the form of a net using cotton or silk threads.
+Kutch embroidery is a handicraft and textile signature art tradition of the tribal community of Kutch district in Gujarat, India.
+The tradition and its designs has made a notable contribution to Indian embroidery traditions.
+The embroidery, most frequently made by women, is generally done on fabrics of cotton, in the form of a net using cotton or silk threads.
 In certain patterns, it is also crafted over silk and satin.
-The types of stitches adopted are “square chain, double buttonhole, pattern darning, running stitch, satin and straight stitches”.
+The types of stitches adopted are "square chain, double buttonhole, pattern darning, running stitch, satin and straight stitches".
 The signature effect of the colorful embroidery sparkles when small mirrors called abhla are sewn over the geometrically shaped designs.
 Depending on the tribal sub groups of Rabari, Garasia Jat, and Mutava involved with this craft work many hand embroidered ethnic styles have evolved.
-These six styles: Suf, khaarek, paako, Rabari, Garasia Jat, and Mutava.
+These six styles: Suf, khaarek, Paako, Rabari, Garasia Jat, and Mutava.

 This embroidery product of Kutch has been registered for protection under the List of Geographical indication of the Trade Related Intellectual Property Rights (TRIPS) agreement.
 In March 2013, it was listed as "Kutch Embroidery" under the GI Act 1999 of the Government of India with registration confirmed by the Controller General of Patents Designs and Trademarks under Class 24 Textile and Textile Goods, and its logo registered in November 2015 vide application number 509 for the dated 8 January 2012.

 Location

-The product is made in several villages in the Kutch district, which lie within the geographical coordinates of 24°44′8″N 68°07′23″E and 24°41′30″N 71°46′45″E. These villages are Abdasa, Anjar, Bhachau, Bhuj, Lakhpat, Mandvi, Mundra, Nakhatrana, and Rapar.
+Kutch embroidery is made in several villages in the Kutch district, which lie within the geographical coordinates of 24°44′8″N 68°07′23″E and 24°41′30″N 71°46′45″E. These villages are Abdasa, Anjar, Bhachau, Bhuj, Lakhpat, Mandvi, Mundra, Nakhatrana, and Rapar.

 History

-History of the Kutch Embroidery is traced to the 16th and 17th centuries when people migrated from the countries such as Greece, Germany, Iran and Iraq to Gujarat.
+Kutch embroidery traces to the 16th and 17th centuries, when the region saw increased immigration from countries such as Afghanistan, Greece, Germany, Iran and Iraq to Gujarat.
 It is also said that cobblers known as Mochis were trained in this art form by the Muslim sufi saints of Sindh.
-The art form became a vocation for women of Kutch not only to meet their own clothing requirements but also to make a living, in view of severe dry and very hot conditions of Kutch.
+The art form became a vocation for women of Kutch not only to meet their own clothing requirements but also to make a living.
 It became a generational art with the skills taught from mother to daughter.
 They embroidered clothes for festive occasions and to decorate deities and to create a source of income.